0xC0BEE/versaCRM/future_product_roadmap.md

 **Goal:** Close the loop from quote-to-cash by building native commerce and billing capabilities directly into VersaCRM, capturing more of the customer value chain.

--   [ ] **Subscription Management:**
+-   [x] **Subscription Management:**
-    -   [ ] Build tools to create and manage recurring subscription plans.
+    -   [x] Build tools to create and manage recurring subscription plans.
-    -   [ ] Automate recurring invoicing and billing cycles for subscribed contacts.
+    -   [x] Automate recurring invoicing and billing cycles for subscribed contacts.
--   [ ] **Payment Gateway Integration:**
+-   [x] **Payment Gateway Integration:**
-    -   [ ] Integrate with Stripe and/or PayPal.
+    -   [x] Integrate with Stripe and/or PayPal.
-    -   [ ] Allow customers to pay invoices directly via a secure link on a generated document or from within the Client Portal.
+    -   [x] Allow customers to pay invoices directly via a secure link on a generated document or from within the Client Portal.
 -   [ ] **CPQ (Configure, Price, Quote) Engine:**
-    -   [ ] Evolve the Document Builder's line-item block into a full CPQ tool.
+    -   [x] Support for Product Bundles.
+    -   [x] Add configurable options with price adjustments.
-    -   [ ] Support complex product bundles, configurable options, and rule-based pricing (e.g., "20% discount on Product B if purchased with Product A").
+    -   [ ] Implement rule-based pricing and discounts.
 -   [ ] **Revenue Recognition:** Introduce basic tools to help businesses schedule and recognize revenue over the lifetime of a contract, aiding in compliance with accounting standards like ASC 606.

 ---